ayushjn20/dunner-wiki/Installation-Guide.md

 Note: In some Linux images, you might need to run `apt update && apt install ca-certificates gnupg2` to add gpg key.

 ### 2. Snapcraft
+Install `docker` with snap and then install `dunner`.
+You'll have to run a command to connect dunner with docker.

 ```
+snap install docker
 snap install dunner
+snap connect dunner:docker
 ```

 ### 3. Download .deb/.rpm